 However you feel about norms of beauty in society, the truth is that cultural ideals (and pressures people place on each other and themselves because of them) do exist.
 So how can you make physical character ‘flaws’ – how they differ from the norm – part of what makes them lovable?

 1. Give characters positive attitudes to their physical ‘flaws’

 A person’s attitude to their own flaws may can modify their attractiveness.
 For example, a character might have ‘curves and swerves’; a voluptuous figure.
-Yet despite fat-shaming, they might carry their weight confidently.
+Yet despite body shaming, they might carry their weight confidently.
 Or a skinny character has an irrepressible attractiveness despite hearing or thinking they look emaciated.

 Many find a positive attitude attractive.
 You could also make your character’s attitude to physical ‘flaws’ reflect other positive qualities.
 Perhaps they’re funny about their features, for example.

 2. Find beauty in the eye of the beholder